mjtiv/Persona_AIX_Framework/README.md

 but to remember **how systems can fail even those who build them.**

 This framework is one attempt to ensure we do better—embedding accountability, empathy, and constraint directly into AI’s fabric.

 ---

+## 👥 Why Personas Matter

+In generative systems, identity is no longer emergent—it's configurable.

+`.aix` recognizes that:

+  - Every GPT session simulates someone, even when unnamed.
+  - Without constraints, that someone can drift, deceive, or manipulate.
+  - Personas are not just creative tools—they are governance anchors.

+---